Alignak-monitoring/alignak-doc/source/06_monitoring_features/external_commands.rst

       Changes the global host event handler command to be that specified by the "event_handler_command" option.
 The "event_handler_command" option specifies the short name of the command that should be used as the new host event handler.
 The command must have been configured in Alignak before it was last (re)started.

+.. note:: this command is not currently implemented in Alignak

 CHANGE_GLOBAL_SVC_EVENT_HANDLER
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

    ``CHANGE_GLOBAL_SVC_EVENT_HANDLER;<event_handler_command>``

       Changes the global service event handler command to be that specified by the "event_handler_command" option.
 The "event_handler_command" option specifies the short name of the command that should be used as the new service event handler.
 The command must have been configured in Alignak before it was last (re)started.

+.. note:: this command is not currently implemented in Alignak

 CHANGE_HOST_CHECK_COMMAND
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~